![]() |

 |

-hull.
-The vehicle weighs 22.5 tons fully loaded and carries 40
+The vehicle weighs 22.5 tons fully loaded and

-to the turret roof.
-It carries a crew of five and its 440 kW
+roof.
+It carries a crew of five and its 440

 The gun is a Chinese copy of the Russian D30 howitzer and besides the QJC-88 12.7 x 108mm heavy machine gun mounted on the turret roof there are two triple banks of 76mm smoke grenade dischargers on either side of the turret.
 The gun has an elevation from 0° to +70° and a maximum rate of fire of 6 – 8 rounds per minute.
 The gun has a maximum range of 18km with normal ammunition, 22km with base bleed and 27km with rocket assisted rounds. ![]() |